gshannon/wntt/README.md

 ### local/.env, remote/config/.env

 Contains secret values used by wnttapi.
-The .env file should be placed in the same directory as the Docker compose file, and compose will read these and add them to the Django runtime environment.
+The .env file should be placed in the same directory as the Docker compose file, and Docker will read these and add them to the Django runtime environment.
 Format is KEY=VALUE with no quotes.
 This approach keeps these values securely out of the image.

 -   DJANGO_KEY : A unique key used by Django
 -   CDMO_USER : Username for CDMO API access